janick/MH-ET-ESP32-MiniKit-GPIO-Exp/README.md

 ## Stupid Mistakes

+* IO20 labels on the underside should be "IO23".
 * All 6 pins in a row in the prototyping array are connected together.
 I should have done 3+3 so an IC could be used.
 * Make the 5V and A/C traces wider
 * Add protection to the power supply (https://forum.mysensors.org/topic/1607/safe-in-wall-ac-to-dc-transformers)